tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 This document offers guidance on incorporating Post-Quantum Cryptography (PQC) into resource-constrained devices, including IoT devices and lightweight Hardware Security Modules (HSMs), which operate under tight limitations on compute power, memory, storage, and energy.
-It highlights the role of the Root of Trust in enabling secure operations, including seed-based key generation to reduce the need for persistent storage, efficient approaches to managing ephemeral keys, and methods for offloading cryptographic tasks in low-resource environments.
+It highlights how the Root of Trust acts as the foundation for secure operations, enabling features such as seed-based key generation to reduce the need for persistent storage, efficient approaches to managing ephemeral keys, and methods for offloading cryptographic tasks in low-resource environments.
 Additionally, it examines how PQC affects firmware update mechanisms in such constrained systems.

 --- middle